ansilove/AnsiLove.framework/README.md

 Still not enough?

-- Output files are highly optimized 4-bit PNGs.
+- Output files are highly optimized 4-bit images.
+- Optionally generate proper Retina @2x.PNG files.
+- Merge output as TIFF, containing regular and Retina resolutions.
-- You can use custom objects for adjusting output results.
+- Use custom objects for adjusting output results.
 - Built-in support for rendering Amiga ASCII.
 - Everything's Mac App Store conform and sandboxing compliant.
 - This is an Automatic Reference Counting (ARC) project.

 # Documentation

 Let's talk about using the framework in your own projects.
 First of all, AnsiLove.framework is intended to run on `OS X`, it won't work on `iOS`.
 Yeah, sorry for that.
 Not even my fault, it's simply not possible at this point.
 You have to download the sources and compile the framework.
-At least OS X Lion and Xcode 4.x are necessary for this purpose.
-The project contains two build targets, the framework itself and a test app `AnsiLoveGUI`, the latter is optional.
+At least OS X Mountain Lion and Xcode 4.x are necessary for compiling the framework `as is`.
+Generally, targeting older SDKs is supported, but for said purpose you will also have to recompile all contents in the `Library` folder, including [AnsiLove/C](https://github.com/ByteProject/AnsiLove-C).
+While [AnsiLove/C](https://github.com/ByteProject/AnsiLove-C) sources are up in a separate repository here on GitHub (just follow the link), sources for contained dylibs are not provided.
+Well, I never said it's easy to target older systems, at least it's possible.
+The project file contains two build targets, the framework itself and a test app `AnsiLoveGUI`, the latter is optional.
 Select `AnsiLoveGUI` from the Schemes dropdown in Xcode if you desire to compile that one too.
 The test app is a good example of implementing AnsiLove.framework, it does not contain much code and what you find there is well commented.
 So `AnsiLoveGUI` might be your first place to play with the framework after reading this documentation.
 Being an ARC framework, the test app is a pure ARC project as well.
 What else.

 ## Adding the framework to your projects